 Kentucky Chef Charms — And Cooks — His Way To Food Network Victory

-Grayson, Kentucky, cafeteria manager Jason Smith didn’t have any formal culinary training, but he had a dream: to be a Food Network star.
-After 10 weeks of cooking, food demonstrations and exuding plenty of Southern charm, Smith’s dream came true.
+Jason Smith, a cafeteria manager in Grayson, Ken., didn't have any formal culinary training, but he had a dream: to be a Food Network star.
+After 10 weeks of cooking, food demonstrations and exuding plenty of Southern charm, Smith's dream came true.

 Interview Highlights